-Traffic Ticket Attorney in Harrisburg and York PA
+Traffic Ticket Attorney in Harrisburg, York and Lancaster PA

 Traffic tickets can be costly and time consuming.
 However, a traffic ticket can cost you much more than just money.
 They can also result suspension of driving privileges, and in some instances even imprisonment.
 A traffic violation does not have to be serious (like a DUI) in order to result in suspension of your driver’s license.
 Under the Pennsylvania Point System, a certain number of points are assessed against one’s license for a particular traffic violation.
 Accumulation of points can eventually lead to suspension of one’s license.
 In addition, each unresolved point accumulated on your license can result in an average increase of $800 to $1,200 per year on your car insurance.